KristoferAndersen/taskman/README.md

 # Taskman
 Taskman is an asynchronous task management library.
 It provides an API to control any task object that inherits from the `ITask` interface, which is defined in `include/ITask.h`.
 The library accepts both built-in and client-defined task types.
+Two example tasks are included:
+- `ThinkTask` is built into the library.
+It prints thoughts into a text file in `/tmp/`.
+The task has a 50 second runtime.
+- `AbritraryTask` is included in the `examples/` directory. `taskmanCLI` can submit this task as a demonstration of client-defined tasks.
+This task is trivial and finishes after one print command.

 ## Requirements
 - CMake 3.14 or higher